A home theater system with all of its components connected

 Next, it’s time to connect your audio system to the home theater system.
 Connect speakers to their corresponding amplifier/receiver outputs, taking care to identify the correct “+” and “-” connections.
 Use an HDMI or optical cable to connect the audio output of game consoles or media players to the receiver.
 Remember that digital signals don’t need separate cables for video and audio; this means a single HDMI cable can be used to transfer both audio and video data from a compatible device.

-See also How to Homemade Tv Mount
+See also How to Mount External Speakers to Sony Tv

 It’s important to note that the placement of your speakers can greatly affect the overall sound quality of your home theater system.
 Consider the size and shape of your room, as well as the location of your seating area, when deciding where to place your speakers.
 Experiment with different placements to find the optimal configuration for your space.